obonaventure/cnp3/book/transport/transport.rst

 .. [#fephemeral] A discussion of the ephemeral port ranges used by different TCP/UDP implementations may be found in http://www.ncftp.com/ncftpd/doc/misc/ephemeral_ports.html

+.. [#ftcpspecs] A detailed presentation of all standardisation documents concerning TCP may be found in :rfc:`4614`

 .. [#ftcpusage] Several researchers have analysed the utilisation of TCP and UDP in the global Internet.
 Most of these studies have been performed by collecting all the packets transmitted over a given link during a period of a few hours or days and then analysing their headers to infer the transport protocol used, the type of application, ...
 Recent studies include http://www.caida.org/research/traffic-analysis/tcpudpratio/, https://research.sprintlabs.com/packstat/packetoverview.php or http://www.nanog.org/meetings/nanog43/presentations/Labovitz_internetstats_N43.pdf

 .. [#ftcpclock] This 32 bits counter was specified in :rfc:`793`.
 A 32 bits counter that is incremented every 4 microseconds wraps in about 4.5 hours.
 This period is much larger than the Maximum Segment Lifetime that is fixed at 2 minutes in the Internet (:rfc:`791`, :rfc:`1122`).

 .. [#frlogin] On many departmental networks containing Unix workstations, it was common to allow users on one of the hosts to use rlogin_ and rsh_ to run commands on any of the workstations of the network without giving any password.
 In this case, the remote workstation "authenticated" the client host based on its IP address.
 This was a bad practice from a security viewpoint.

-.. [#fctpinc] When a TCP entity sends a segment having `x+1` as acknowledgment number, this indicates that it has received all data up to and including sequence number `x` and that it is expecting data having sequence number `x+1`.
+.. [#ftcpinc] When a TCP entity sends a segment having `x+1` as acknowledgment number, this indicates that it has received all data up to and including sequence number `x` and that it is expecting data having sequence number `x+1`.
 As the `SYN` flag was set in a segment having sequence number `x`, this implies that setting the `SYN` flag in a segment consummes one sequence number.

 .. [#ftcpboth] Of course, such a simultaneous TCP establishment can only occur if the source port chosen by the client is equal to the destination port chosen by the server.
 This may happen when a host can serve both as a client as a server or in peer-to-peer applications when the communicating hosts do not use ephemeral port numbers.